Postal services are fully available.

 CRIM 2251: Sociological Explanations of Criminal Behaviour

-Students will critically examine the sociological, socio-cultural, and socio-psychological explanations of criminal behaviour such as the ecological theories, conflict theories, control theories, and symbolic interactionist theories.
-Some of the specific theories subjected to critical examination will be those concerned with class and group conflict, subcultures, association, labelling and gender.
+Students critically examine the sociological, socio-cultural, and socio-psychological explanations of criminal behaviour, such as the ecological theories, conflict theories, control theories, and symbolic interactionist theories.
+Some of the specific theories subjected to critical examination are those concerned with class and group conflict, subcultures, association, labelling, and gender.

 Learning outcomes